truenas/documentation/content/Solutions/Integrations/AsigraPlugin.md

 TrueNAS must have a public static IP address for Asigra services to function.
 Please read the [Asigra Software License Agreement](https://www.asigra.com/legal/software-license-agreement) before using this plugin.

-Follow the instructions in the CORE plugins section to [install the Asigra plugin]({{< relref "CORE/CORETutorials/JailsPluginsVMs/Plugins/_index.md" >}}).
-Asigra also provides this installation guide for the [Asigra Backup Plugin for TrueNAS CORE](https://library.asigra.com/asigra-truenas-backup/guide-asigra-plug-in-for-truenas-core).
+Asigra also provides this installation guide for the [Asigra Backup Plugin for TrueNAS](https://library.asigra.com/asigra-truenas-backup/guide-asigra-plug-in-for-truenas-core).

 To begin using Asigra services after installing the plugin, expand the plugin options and click **Register**.
 A new browser tab opens to [register a user with Asigra](https://licenseportal.asigra.com/licenseportal/user-registration.do).